DoSomething/communal-docs/Incidents/README.md

 <br/>
 <br/>

-## During The Incident
+## During the incident...

 Now that you've confirmed this is a real issue, it's time to bring in some more help. [**Escalate** the incident](#escalate-an-incident) to bring in a technical lead, then [create the incident channel & notify staff](#create-the-incident-channel).
-This is where we'll discuss our troubleshooting efforts.
+This is where we'll coordinate our troubleshooting efforts.

-As the first responder, your job is to coordinate our response – document troubleshooting steps & make sure everyone's on the same page.
+As the first responder, your job is to organize our response – document troubleshooting steps we're taking & make sure everyone's on the same page.
 At this point, you may also want to bring in additional engineers with domain expertise on the failing system(s).

 <br/>
 <br/>